 Dedicated AI visibility tools

 Tools built specifically for AI visibility tracking, like Mentionable, approach the problem differently.
-Mentionable runs your prompts across all five major LLMs (ChatGPT, Perplexity, Gemini, Copilot, Google AI Mode) on a daily schedule.
+Mentionable runs your prompts across all five major LLMs (ChatGPT, Perplexity, Gemini, Grok, Copilot, Google AI Mode, Google AI Overview) on a daily schedule.
 It automatically tracks which brands appear in responses, calculates Share of Voice, monitors citation sources, and alerts you when competitive positions shift.

 The advantage of a dedicated tool is depth.
 Instead of checking manually or relying on a traditional SEO tool's AI sidebar, you get a complete competitor intelligence picture across all the platforms that matter.